 The answer will also depend on where rates stand at the time you’re making your decision.
 For example, if variable rates are on the higher end (around 5%), fixed rates are a whole percentage point higher, and the Bank of Canada is signalling that rates might soon be on a downward trend, then a variable mortgage could be a wise option.

-Any mortgage should be considered within the context of your financial plan and far beyond simply fixed vs. variable.
+More importantly, any mortgage should be considered within the context of your financial plan and far beyond simply fixed vs. variable.
 This includes the size of the mortgage, the rate, the term, the amortization period, monthly payments, prepayment privileges (how much of your principal you can pay off early), prepayment penalties and portability (the ability to take it with you if you buy a new home).

 Talk to your IG advisor to discuss which is the most suitable mortgage for you and how to best integrate it into your financial plan.
 If you don’t have an IG advisor, you can find one here.